 From the late 70’s to early 1990’s, not much is known about the ranch nor its owners – except that it sat inexplicably vacant for many of those years.

 Terry Sherman and his wife Gwen Sherman purchased Skinwalker ranch in 1994 with the intent of starting a cattle ranch business.
-The land had been effectively abandoned by the previous owners (tracking owners prior to 1960 has proven impossible) and the couple were curious why such prime property was not being utilized.
+The land had been effectively abandoned by the previous owners (tracking owners prior to 1960 has proven difficult) and the couple were curious why such prime property was not being utilized.
 The Sherman’s, Terry, his wife, and their two children, remained for only two years before fleeing in May of 1996.

-On the first day that the Sherman’s moved their furnishings onto the property, they had their first foreshadowing of the events that would follow.
+On the first day that the Sherman’s moved their furnishings onto the property, they experienced their first foreshadowing of the strange events that would follow.
 They spotted an extremely large wolf in a nearby pasture.
 The wolf cautiously made its way across the field, and, to the surprise of everyone, sidled up to the family like a long-lost family pet (it even let the family pet it).
 It had rained that day, and the family remembers the wolf smelled like a wet dog.

 Sherman quickly shot the wolf again, which then let go of the calf and turned around, looking at the family as if puzzled, and amused, by what was going on.
 Sherman shot it two more times with the powerful handgun.
 The big animal backed off a bit, but still showed no signs of distress or injury.